 - Before the first day of classes: Students must withdraw through the University of Michigan Office of the Registrar.
 This may be done in-person at 2202 Pierpont Commons or Rm 2200 Student Activities Building; via e-mail (ro.registration.questions@umich.edu); by fax (734-763-9053 or 734-763-7961); or by mail (University of Michigan Office of the Registrar, Room 2200 SAB, Ann Arbor, MI 48109-1382).
-The term in question is fully removed from the academic record. - A student who withdraws after registration shall pay a disenrollment fee according to the rules in effect at the time of withdrawal as found on the Office of the Registrar's website. - First day of classes to third-week deadline: Student must report to the College Registrar's Office (145A Chrysler Center); The term is fully removed from the academic record.
-No documentation is needed. - Third-week deadline to ninth-week deadline: Student must report to the College Registrar's Office (145A Chrysler Center); a "W" will appear for each course.
-No documentation is needed. - Ninth-week deadline to last day of classes: Student must report to the Scholastic Standing Committee Office (273 Chrysler Center); a "W" will appear for each course.
+The term in question is fully removed from the academic record. - A student who withdraws after registration shall pay a disenrollment fee according to the rules in effect at the time of withdrawal as found on the Office of the Registrar's website. - First day of classes to the third-week deadline: Students must report to the College Registrar's Office (145A Chrysler Center) or submit an email to engineering-ro@umich.edu from their student email account, which requests a term withdrawal and includes the student's name and UMID number.
+The term is fully removed from the academic record.
+No documentation is needed. - Third-week deadline to the ninth-week deadline: Students must report to the College Registrar's Office (145A Chrysler Center), or submit an email to engineering-ro@umich.edu from their student email account, which requests a term withdrawal and includes the student's name and UMID number; a "W" will appear for each course.
+No documentation is needed. - Ninth-week deadline to the last day of classes: Students must report to the Scholastic Standing Committee Office (273 Chrysler Center)or email SSCResponse@umich.edu from their student email account to request a term withdrawal; a "W" will appear for each course.
 No documentation is needed.
-The student is not eligible to enroll in next full term.
+The student is not eligible to enroll in next full term, and needs to note on their email that they understand this.
 "Not to Register" is denoted on the record.